devhammed/laravel-brick-money/README.md

 ### Blade

-This package provides helpers to make working with money and currency in Blade template easy.
+This package provides helpers to work with `money` and `currency` in Blade templates.

 #### Components